There are all sorts of contraptions out there that are hyped up as ways for men to increase their penis size.

 In the 1980s, they passed numerous clinical trials and since then, millions of men have used them to safely increase their penis size.

-I've written a more in-depth article about penis extenders which also highlights the best ones to choose.
+We've written a more in-depth guide about penis extenders which also highlights the best ones to choose.
 If you'd like to give it a read, click here.